- December 14, 1980

-Thed Björk is one of the best and most successful touring cars drivers from Sweden.
-He won the titles in the STCC and also scored a maiden win for Volvo in the WTCC.
+Thed Björk is one of the best and most successful touring car drivers from Sweden.
+Most recently, he won the 2017 World Touring Car Championship, achieving that with Volvo Polestar.

-He was born on 14th of December 1980 in Vretstorp, Orebro County, and as a teenager competed in karting.
+Thed Björk was born on December 14, 1980, in Vretstorp, Orebro County, and as a teenager competed in karting.
 In 1994 Thed was 3rd in the Tom Trana Formula Mini Trophy, while in the following year Bjork finished 3rd in the Nordic Championship C class.
 Thed’s biggest success was in 1997, his last year in karting when he won Swedish Championship National C title.

 A bit surprisingly, Thed moved to the United States in 2000 and competed in the Barber Dodge Pro Series, but the results weren’t especially good, so he finished 10th in the final standings.
 He stayed in the single-seaters for a while, but since 2001 he turned more attention to the sports cars racing.